rogerchenfz/rogerchenfz.github.io/README.md

 [Wechat Work Python SDK](https://github.com/rogerchenfz/wechatwork-sdk-py)

+Note: Sorry, it is not the updated version.
+I will upload the latest version as soon as possible.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for